 Read SBI PO 2021 Exam - Preparation tips for GD round

-Both paper-1 and paper-2 comprises of English comprehension, error finding, paragraph completion, and cloze test, essence of a paragraph, para jumbles, and spellings.
+- Both paper-1 and paper-2 comprises English comprehension, error finding, paragraph completion, and cloze test, the essence of a paragraph, para jumbles, and spellings.

-This section proves difficult for an average banking student in India as the questions are unique every year and require basic understanding of English grammar and good vocabulary which most students’ lack.
+- This section proves difficult for an average banking student in India as the questions are unique every year and require a basic understanding of English grammar and good vocabulary which most students’ lack.

-The question level of English is moderate to difficult in SBI PO.
+- The question level of English is moderate to difficult in the SBI PO exam.

-The average cut-off for English language in paper-1 for general category is 8.75 and for reserved category it is 5.75.
+- The average cut-off for the English language in paper-1 for the general category is 8.75 and for the reserved category, it is 5.75.